chroma-x/php-json-http-client/README.md

 PHP JSON HTTP Client provides different exceptions – also provided by the PHP Common Exceptions project – for proper handling.
 You can find more information about [PHP Common Exceptions at Github](https://github.com/markenwerk/php-common-exceptions).

+### Exceptions to be expected

+In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
+The following exceptions could get thrown while using PHP Basic HTTP Client.

+- `CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
+- `CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
+- `BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
+- `BasicHttpClient\Exception\HttpRequestException` on performing a request
+- `CommonException\NetworkException\ConnectionTimeoutException` on performing a request
+- `CommonException\NetworkException\CurlException` on performing a request
+- `BasicHttpClient\Exception\HttpResponseException` if parsing the JSON response body fails

+---

 ## Contribution